mbasaglia/glaxnimate/docs/docs/manual/shapes.md

 between them.
 This is not possible with plain group shapes.

+### Precomposition Layer

+A precomposition layer shows the contents of a precomposition.

+You can create these by selecting the layers you want to precompose and selecting *Precompose Selection* from the *Layer* menu.

+This thill move the selection to a new composition and replace it with a new Precomposition Layer.

+If you already have precompositions set up, you can create them with *Layer* > *New* > *Composition*.

+If you double click on these layers, Glaxnimate will show you the composition they represent.
+You can also switch between composition with the tab bar that appears when you add the first precomposition.

+In the timeline, you can drag the start point of these layers to change the time at which they start.

+You can also drag the end, this will change their speed.

+In the canvas (with the select tool active) they show similar controls as the ones described for [Groups](#group).

 ## Shapes

 These define the actual shapes to draw, but no styling information.